-Nancy Pelosi, first woman to serve as speaker of the U.S. House, steps down from leadership - NewsBreak
+Nancy Pelosi, first woman to serve as Speaker of the U.S. House, steps down from leadership - NewsBreak

-House Speaker Nancy Pelosi (D-CA), House Majority Whip James Clyburn (D-SC), and House Majority Leader Steny Hoyer (D-MD) speak to reporters at the U.S. Capitol building as the House prepares to vote on infrastructure and spending bills, on November 5, 2021 in Washington, DC.
+House Speaker Nancy Pelosi (D-CA), House Majority Whip James Clyburn (D-SC), and House Majority Leader Steny Hoyer (D-MD) speak to reporters at the U.S. Capitol building as the House prepares to vote on infrastructure and spending bills, on Nov.
+5, 2021 in Washington, D.C.
 (Photo by Allison Shelley/Getty Images)

 WASHINGTON — U.S. House Speaker Nancy Pelosi, who became the first woman in history to hold the gavel, shepherding landmark bills across four presidencies, announced Thursday she’ll step aside from leadership though she’ll remain in Congress.